mcansky/template/README.md

 While a bit intimidating it's actually fairly straight forward.
 The `haproxydata` folder contains an example to start from.

-If you want a web service and the documentation to be pointed to with using hostnames such as web.example.org.local and doc.example.org.local you should have the following :
+If you want a web service and the documentation to be pointed to with using hostnames such as web.myteam.local and doc.myteam.local you should have the following :

 ```
 global